A two-year program to help you become a student of Jesus.

 APPLICATIONS AND MORE INFORMATION

-Applications for the 2013-15 group (begins October 2013) are now being accepted.
-You can download a complete information packet, including syllabi for all four courses, and an application below.
+Applications for the 2015-17 group will be available in April 2015.
+You can download a past information packet, including syllabi for all four courses, for more information about the class.

 For more information, contact Pastor Ben Barczi, email@example.com